Brunswick County Relocation Guide

 Concerning more info on jobs and employment industries, the Brunswick Chamber of Commerce is a good resource for information about businesses.
 Many residents in Brunswick County work for companies based in Wilmington.
 Both Zippia and Glass Door list the largest companies in the Wilmington area and the Wilmington Chamber of Commerce includes companies from Brunswick County in some of its stats.
 It also compares the cost of living to the closest metropolitan areas and gives insight into transportation, arts, and culture.

 As you know, Brunswick County sits at sea level on the North Carolina coast.
 This means some properties experience flooding during bad storms.
 The State of North Carolina has an excellent website for viewing area flood maps.
 You can search the site by address to see the current flood zone, use their calculator to estimate the cost of repair if the property was to flood, and see an estimate of how much flood insurance would cost.
+If the link above doesn't load, you can also reach the map here.

 We have extensive experience assisting clients throughout the process of buying new construction, including finding the perfect community and lot, choosing features during the design, and navigating walkthroughs for the final build.
 Below are some resources on our website regarding new construction homes and the process of buying them.
 If you’re interested in going this route, let us know which communities you like the most, and we can send you site maps, floor plans, pricing, and standard features.